-If it is determined that bioidentical hormone support (BHRT) is the right path for you your hormone team which consists of a Naturopathic Doctor (ND) and a Medical Doctor (MD) will work as a team to utilize resources to reach your goals.
+If it is determined that bioidentical hormone support (BHRT) is the right path for you your hormone team which consists of a Naturopathic Doctor (ND), a Nurse Practitioner (NP) and or a Medical Doctor (MD) will work as a team to utilize resources to reach your goals.
 You can either choose our Ienergy Power Hormone Program (IE-PHP) which includes:

 - *Blood Work: General Health & Hormones Month 0 and Hormone Panel 2 Month 3 & 6

 - Hormone Specific Labs: Mammogram & Pelvic Ultrasound: Month 0

 OR you can choose to be supported with hormones not in a program basis and just on a consult basis.
 The program has been designed for optimal care and efficiency financially.

 *Note- for those using a cream form of a hormone we may recommend saliva hormone testing which is an additional fee.
 For men an annual blood test for PSA and DHT is included.
 Please speak to your MD or ND if there are any other lab tests that you wish to have included, which are available outside of the program for a fee.

 How Often Do I Need A Visit To Follow Up?